 The online only option(s) for this year is for Rouge and VIB members only.
 It started as a Milk Makeup Gift but switched to Jo Malone in Quarter Two.
 Before quarter two even wrapped, it switched again to IGK.
 Sephora is also starting the year with the option for Rouge and VIB members to get 250-points in place of a gift.
 That option was not added until August of 2018.
 A lot of retailers offer birthday gifts, so check my list before your big day.
 I reviewed the Bumble and bumble, Bite Beauty, and Glamglow birthday gifts from 2018.
 See my 2019 Sephora Birthday Gift review for Drunk Elephant, Kat Von D, Milk Makeup, and Jo Malone.

-The Ulta Beauty June 2019 birthday gifts are in.
-We should know more Ulta Beauty 2019 birthday gifts soon.
+The October 2019 Ulta Beauty birthday gift is in.
+We also know the Ulta Beauty 2019 birthday gifts for November and December.
 Each UltaMate Rewards member gets two or three 2019 Ulta Birthday Gifts based on rewards tier.
 This is the first year where gifts get released by birth month.
 Before this, Ulta birthday gifts were released by quarter or a year at a time.
 A lot of retailers other than Ulta offer birthday gifts, so check my list before your big day.
 With 2019 Ulta birthday gifts getting announced by birth month, it is highly unlikely many spoilers will come out.
 I will spoil them as quickly as I can.
 If you have not joined the UltaMate Rewards Program, sign up before your birthday.
 A birthday gift is still a present, so I suggest grabbing them as long as a trip to the store is convenient.
 As someone with a Quarter One birthday, I am pretty familiar with less than stellar Ulta Beauty Birthday Gifts.
-See my 2019 Ulta birthday gift review for the Ulta Beauty Collection shadows, the Ulta birthday gift review for the NYX Liquid Lipstick, and the Ulta birthday gift review for It Cosmetics.

 The last Sephora Birthday gift I am reviewing for 2018 is the one from Bumble and bumble.
 I redeemed the Bite Beauty gift from Sephora for my birthday this year, and I arranged a trade with a friend to get the Glamglow gift.
 Both of those gifts got reviewed separately (click the links to read them).
 That only left one of the three gifts Sephora offered for this year for me to review.
 An option to redeem 250-points in place of the gift popped up later in the year.
 My plan was to redeem the Bumble and bumble gift when my son got his Sephora birthday offer.
 Yes, I was planning on stealing my son’s Sephora gift, but it’s not like I would not have given him something in exchange for it.
 Well, his birthday just passed.
 When I logged in to place an order on his account for the Bumble and bumble gift, it was gone.